Everyday Habits That Support Brain Health After 60

 National Institute on Aging: Cognitive Health and Older Adults

-Connection doesn’t need to be constant or intense.
+Connection does not need to be constant or intense.
 Regular, meaningful interaction often provides quiet support for mental clarity.

 What Stress Does to the Brain

-Chronic stress places a continuous demand on attention and emotional regulation systems in the brain.
-Over time, this can affect memory, focus, and mood.
+Chronic stress places ongoing demand on attention and emotional regulation systems in the brain.
+Over time, this can influence memory, focus, and mood.

 Harvard Health notes that prolonged stress can interfere with sleep and cognitive performance, particularly as we age.